PLT-Columbia/Prog-4-Control-Flow-Graph/README.md

 llvm-dis bubble.bc
 ```

-Then `bubble.bc` contains the IR in binary format, `bubble.ll` contains the IR in human-readable format.
+You will get `bubble.bc`, which contains the IR in binary format, and `bubble.ll`, which contains the IR in human-readable format.

 2. Generate the CFG of `bubble.bc`:
 ```